Cessna 175 Skylark: The GO-300 engine

 An unusual feature of the 175 is the geared GO-300 engine.
 Whereas most single-engine airplanes use direct drive, this engine drives the propeller through a reduction drive, so the engine runs at 3200 RPM to turn the propeller at 2400 RPM (4:3).
 The GO-300 engine suffered reliability problems and helped give the 175 a poor reputation.
 Some Skylarks flying today have been converted to larger-displacement direct-drive engines though almost 90% still retain the GO-300.

 Modern authorities consider the GO-300's tainted reputation to be undeserved because pilots unfamiliar with reduction-drive engines often did not realize that the GO-300 must always be operated at relatively high RPM as specified in the Pilot's Operating Handbook (POH).
 Rather than cruising at 2900 RPM or higher as specified in the POH, pilots would cruise at lower RPM settings (2300–2700) appropriate for direct-drive engines in other light aircraft, which caused harmonic vibration in the reduction gear between the quill shaft (that turned the propeller) and crankshaft, and resulted in low airspeed that prevented the engine's cooling system from operating effectively.
 At 2500 RPM and below, the GO-300 does not generate sufficient oil pressure for adequate lubrication and cooling.
 These factors cause chronic reliability problems in 175s that are persistently operated at low RPM.
-Confusing provisions in the original POH may have contributed to the problems, as it lists cruise speed and fuel burn down to 2400 RPM or 36% power, creating the misleading impression that sustained cruise at this RPM setting is advisable.
+Contradictory provisions in the original POH may have contributed to the problems, as it lists cruise speed and fuel burn down to 2400 RPM or 36% power, creating the misleading impression that sustained cruise at this RPM setting is advisable.
 Authorities also advise pilots of the 175 to descend gradually at constant power settings and to always keep a load on the engine, as the reduction drive makes it possible for airflow through the propeller to drive the engine during descent, which can result in engine damage.